OpenBB-finance/OpenBB/CONTRIBUTING.md

 * `cmd --export mydata.csv`
 * `cmd --export mydata.txt,alsomydata.csv,alsoalsomydata.png`

 Note that these files are saved on a location based on the environment variable: `EXPORT_FOLDER_PATH`.
-Wich can be set in `settings/export`.
+Which can be set in `settings/export`.

 The default location is the `exports` folder and the data will be stored with the same organization of the terminal.
 But, if the user specifies the name of the file, then that will be dropped onto the folder as is with the datetime attached.